novicap/api-docs/source/includes/_dynamic_discounting_payment_instructions.md

 > The above command returns a JSON payload with the 200 OK status.

-This endpoint returns all the payments instructions with an array of invoices included with every instruction.
+This endpoint returns all the payments instructions associated with the product.

 ### HTTP Request